 About Emei Shan

-Emei Shan (Mount Emei) is amongst the holiest of Buddhist sites with a history stretching 2,000 years.
-It was here that China’s first ever Buddhist temple was built and it is on the mountain of Emei Shan that one can still find thirty temples as well as the famous Giant Buddha of Leshan, the largest in the world.
+A cool and misty perch atop the Sichuan basin, Emei Shan or Mount Emei is amongst the holiest of Buddhist sites with a history stretching 2,000 years, and is located within the Sichuan Province of China.
+It was here that China’s first ever Buddhist temple was built and it is on the mountain of Emei Shan that one can still find 30 temples as well as the famous Giant Buddha of Leshan, the largest in the world.

-Emei Shan has been a World Heritage site since 1996, with UNESCO describing it as “one of the four holy lands of Chinese Buddhism”.
+Emei Shan has resultantly been a UNESCO World Heritage site since 1996, with UNESCO describing it as “one of the four holy lands of Chinese Buddhism”.